Before I confuse you. Yes, I am posting another Pastalaya recipe. No, it’s not the same recipe, but yes, it’s just as delicious.

 - 1 box thin spaghetti noodles

-- Shred prepared rotisserie chicken or season chicken thighs with Tony’s and grill until cooked through.
+- Season chicken thighs with Tony’s and grill until cooked through.
 Shred or cut into small pieces.

-- Slice smoked sausage into ½ inch slices, halved and add to a heated Dutch oven or large saute pan.
+- Slice smoked sausage into ½ inch slices and add to a heated Dutch oven or large saute pan.

-- Remove meats from pan to a paper towel lined bowl to catch excess grease
+- Remove meats from pan to a paper towel lined plate to catch excess grease

-- Add back in meats (both sausages and chicken), chicken broth, water, and parsley.
-Stir to incorporate and turn fire to high heat
+- Add back in meats (both sausages and chicken), water, better than bouillon, and parsley.
+Stir to incorporate and bring to boil (high heat)

 - Once boiling, add in spaghetti noodles and make sure that all noodles are touching the liquid